RISHABH4SAHNI/Models-for-Stock-Prediction/README.md

 # Models-for-Stock-Prediction
-The repository includes two different kinds of models- one based on  Regression and another one based on Classification, for  Stock Market Prediction
+The repository includes a model for stock prediction in which we used the ARIMA ( Auto-Regressive Integrated Moving Average ) model for prediction of stock prices and we used Support Vector Machine method for classification of stock prices data.